 In the spring of 2003, Pierce became the only pianist, other than the composer Michael Harrison, to perform "Revelation", with three world premiere performances of the work's newly scored version at the American Festival of Microtonal Music Series in New York City.
 His May 2003 webcast performance won the Grand Prize at the IBLA International Competition for Composers in 2004.
 In 2005 he premiered the 95-minute full version at Merkin Hall in New York City and on the West Coast in Los Angeles, both to outstanding critical success.
 He also gave the European premiere of this work in Wroclaw, Poland on February 19, 2007.
 In May, 2007 Pierce was the assistant music director, working with conductor Victoria Bond, for the American premiere of the new opera "The True Last Words of Dutch Schultz by composer Eric Salzman and librettist Valeria Vasilevski at Symphony Space's Wall-to-Wall Opera Festival.
 His recent performances and work with the Japanese clarinetist Hideaki Aomori include new recordings of the two Brahms Clarinet Sonatas Op.
 120, the Felix Draeseke Sonata Op.
 38 as well as Trios by Mendelssohn, Beethoven and Brahms.
 Starting in 2012 and culminating in 2015, Joshua Pierce with Soprano Sherry Overholt and Baritone Lee Velta received four PSC-CUNY Research Award Grants as well as Mr. Pierce receiving a major award from the Aaron Copland Fund For Music, Inc. for their (MSR 1432) recording of the Song Cycle "Harmonium" and "Legacy Of Songs" / Unpublished songs on poetical texts (MSR 1558) by the American composer Vincent Persichetti.
 His recent orchestral recordings include the Bach f minor keyboard concerto (BWV 1056), the Haydn D Major (Hob.XVIII:II); Mendelssohn's Concerto in A minor for Piano and Strings and the Piano Concerto in C# minor, Op.
 30 by Nicolai Rimsky-Korsakov.

-Mr. Pierce is a Board Member and Official Pianist of the American Festival of MicroTonal Music (AFMM), and has served as a judge for many regional and international music competitions including the IBLA International Competition (2002 & 2003), the American Chamber Orchestra (2012) and the Center for Contemporary Opera.
+Mr. Pierce is President of the Board of Directors and is the Official Pianist of the American Festival of MicroTonal Music, Inc. (AFMM) and has served as a judge for many regional and international music competitions including the IBLA International Competition (2002 & 2003), the American Chamber Orchestra (2012) and the International Center for Contemporary Opera.
 He has also served on the Board of the International Fulbright Commission.
 He is listed in World Wide Who's Who and is a recipient of that publication's Lifetime Achievement Award.